- Performance: 7.5/10

 MilesWeb might have started in India, but it certainly has a global presence today.

-The provider has its own tier-3 and tier-4 data centers in Canada, the US, the UK, India, Singapore, and Australia.
+The provider has its own tier-3 and tier-4 data centers in the US, the UK, India, Singapore, Australia, and Canada.
 That’s solid coverage over four continents.

 The infrastructure features n+1 and n+2 redundant systems and various security and reliability measures.
 The machines are equipped with: